Christian Lee Hutson: Solo career and collaborations with Phoebe Bridgers (2014–2019)

 Hutson recorded his debut EP, We Will Never Break Up, in 2012.
-His first solo album, The Hell With It, was released on the independent label Trailer Fire Records the following year.

-Trailer Fire Records also released Hutson’s sophomore solo record, Yeah Okay, I Know, in 2014.
-The album was produced by Grammy Award nominee David Mayfield.
-It spawned numerous singles, such as ‘They’re Gonna Hate Me’, ‘Dirty Little Cheat’ and ‘Mess’.
-As with The Hell With It, Yeah Okay, I Know was not widely reviewed and is not available on any streaming services.
+His first solo album, The Hell With It, was released on the independent label Trailer Fire Records in 2013.
+Trailer Fire Records also released Hutson's sophomore solo record, Yeah Okay, I Know, in 2014.
+The album was produced by David Mayfield, who was nominated for an Grammy Award.
+It spawned numerous singles including "They're Gonna Hate Me", "Dirty Little Cheat", and "Mess".
+As with The Hell With It, Yeah Okay, I Know was not widely reviewed and is not available on streaming services.

 Hutson was introduced to Phoebe Bridgers by her touring guitarist, Harrison Whitford, in 2018.
-Hutson has since co-written numerous songs on three projects featuring Bridgers – boygenius (2018), Better Oblivion Community Center (2019) and Punisher (2020).
-He also supported Bridgers on her 2019 world tour, and performed in the same capacity for boygenius’s 2019 European tour.

-Hutson performed as a touring guitarist for Jenny Lewis during this time, in addition to supporting musical acts like Julia Jacklin and Okkervil River.
+Hutson has since co-written many songs on three projects featuring Bridgers – boygenius (2018), Better Oblivion Community Center (2019), and Punisher (2020).
+He supported Bridgers on her 2019 world tour and also opened for boygenius’ on their 2019 European tour.
+Hutson performed as a touring guitarist for Jenny Lewis during that time, in addition to supporting Julia Jacklin, a singer from New South Wales, Australia and a band, Okkervil River.